gruntjs/grunt-contrib-uglify/README.md

 ## Release History

+ * 2013-11-09   v0.2.7   prepending banner if sourceMap option not set, addresses
- * 2013-11-09   v0.2.6   merged 45, 53, 85 (105 by way of duping 53) Added support for banners in uglified files with sourcemaps Updated docs
+ * 2013-11-08   v0.2.6   merged 45, 53, 85 (105 by way of duping 53) Added support for banners in uglified files with sourcemaps Updated docs
  * 2013-10-28   v0.2.5   Added warning for banners when using sourcemaps
  * 2013-09-02   v0.2.4   updated sourcemap format via /83
  * 2013-06-10   v0.2.3   added footer option